sanilshah01/E-Commerce_Sales_Analysis/README.md

 This project is a complete data analytics pipeline — starting from raw e-commerce data and ending with an interactive **5-page Power BI dashboard**.

-The goal was to analyze an Amazon-style e-commerce dataset and build a dashboard that helps business teams understand:
+The goal was to analyze an e-commerce dataset and build a dashboard that helps business teams understand:

 - Overall sales and profit performance
 - Customer behavior and segmentation